Blackthund4/fishtank-dashboard/README.md

 The dashboard logs in automatically on startup, caches tokens to disk, and re-authenticates if they expire.
 No manual cookie copying.

 **Option 2: Manual cookie (legacy)**
+Copy from the Network tab, not Application/Cookies tab.

-If you prefer not to store credentials, set the cookie manually:
+If you prefer not to store credentials, set the cookie manually :

 1. Log into fishtank.live in your browser
 2. Open DevTools (F12) > **Network** tab